rahulwaghole14/aiinterviewerbackend/DASHBOARD_ANALYTICS_IMPLEMENTATION.md

 ## Overview

-The Dashboard & Analytics system provides comprehensive insights and metrics for the AI Interviewer platform.
+The Dashboard & Analytics system provides comprehensive insights and metrics for the Talaro platform.
 It tracks user activities, system performance, and provides role-based analytics for different user types (Admin, Company, Hiring Agency, Recruiter).

 ## Features Implemented